backdrop-contrib/devel/README.txt

 called krumo.
 Devel will automatically start using it.
 You may also call krumo($variable) to get a pretty print of any variable.

+- You should grab fb.php from http://www.firephp.org/ and put it in the devel directory.
+Then you can log php variables to the firebug console.
+Is quite useful.
+See http://www.firephp.org/ for usage information.

 Included in this package is also:
 - devel_themer.module which outputs deep information related to all theme calls on a page.
 - devel_node_access module which prints out the node_access records for a given node.
 Also offers hook_node_access_explain for all node access modules to implement.
 Handy.